orestespap/bitcoin-blockchain-converter/README.md

   ```
 If there are missing addresses after the lookup is completed there is definitely something wrong with either the output from stage 1, or the code in stage 2.
 Every address referenced by an input is in the blockchain, specifically either in a previous transaction recorded in the same block or some older block.

 During our research, we retrieved all the blocks starting from height 0, all the way up to (approx.) height 750K and encountered no such error.
+The output of stage 2 is our fully normalized version of the Bitcoin blockchain, stored in a number of Python dictionaries.
+In the fourth stage, these dicts are converted in flat integer arrays and stored in h5 format.

+### getCluster.py ###
+In the third stage (optional), input addresses are clustered using the common-input-ownership heuristic.
+This heuristic explicitly assumes that all input addresses belong to the same entity.
+CIO is probably the most widely adopted clustering method for the Bitcoin blockchain and computationally inexpensive (the latter being a factor of its popularity).

+We implement this heuristic using the [weighted union find](https://aquarchitect.github.io/swift-algorithm-club/Union-Find/) algorithm.
+The script uses a Python dictionary to store the data.
+Both keys and values are addresses; each key points to an address, that address is the key's parent node.
+If a key value pair is equal, the key/address is a root node.
+Root nodes basically correspond to cluster ids.

+        union_find_dict= { data }

+        Input address: X

+        Tree: X -> Y -> N -> Z

+        union_find_dict[X]=Y, Y is the father of X

+        findRoot(X)=Z, Z is a root node.
+Root nodes/addresses correspond to clusters.
+X belongs in cluster Z.

+        if findRoot(X)=X, X's root is itself; X is a root node.

+Stage 3's output is the aforementioned dictionary.
+Given an address X that's encountered in at least one transaction's inputs, findRoot(X) returns the appropriate cluster.

+### getFlatBlockchain.py ###
+In the fourth stage,

+### getGraph.py ###